 Climate change is a material governance and strategic issue for us.
 Our Board is actively engaged in the governance of climate change issues and our Executive Leadership Team is held to account for a range of measures, including climate-related performance.

 Our Board is actively engaged in the governance of climate change issues, including our strategic approach, oversight of material risk management and performance against our targets, goals and strategies, supported by the Sustainability Committee and the Risk and Audit Committee.
 Below Board level, key decisions in relation to climate change are made by the CEO and management, in accordance with their delegated authority.
 Our Executive Leadership Team (ELT) is held to account for a range of measures, including climate-related performance, which are then cascaded through the organisation.

 Board skills and experience

-The Board strengthened the link between executive remuneration and delivery of our climate change strategy in 2020, with performance against operational emissions and value chain measures now representing 10 per cent of the Cash and Deferred Plan (CDP) scorecard.
+The Board strengthened the link between executive remuneration and delivery of our climate change strategy in 2020, with performance on decarbonisation and adaptation now representing 10 per cent of the Cash and Deferred Plan scorecard.

 Engagement, disclosure and reporting